The Hobart City Council aims to provide efficient, reliable and sustainable waste services to meet the needs of the community.

 Council provides various waste minimisation and management services to the community.
 Please find below dates for upcoming services, such as kerbside green waste collections and free entry weekends to the McRobies Gully Waste Management Centre.

-2 and 3 November 2013 General waste free entry weekend into McRobies Gully Waste Management Centre.
+Date to be advised General waste free entry weekend into McRobies Gully Waste Management Centre.
 This is for Hobart residents only and only domestic quantities of waste materials will be accepted, such as a standard ute or box trailer.
 To gain free entry, simply show your drivers licence to the Tollbooth operator to verify you are a resident of Hobart.
 Please note that this free entry period does not apply to wastes such as tyres, paints, chemicals, asbestos, other hazardous wastes or any other commerical wastes.

 Residents are advised that the Hobart City Council has ceased providing a kerbside annual cleanup service.
 The contributing factors for ceasing this service where the low participation rates from residents compared to the costs to conduct the service and occupational health and safety issues for residents, commuters and contractors involved in the collection process.